GlenKPeterson/Paguro/README.md

 UncleJim ("**Un**modifiable **Coll**ections for **J**ava&trade; **Imm**utability") brings the following to Java:

 * Type-safe versions of Clojure's immutable collections
-* An immutable Transformation Builder like Clojure's sequence abstraction, but single-pass and baked into every collection and collection wrapper.
+* An immutable Transformation Builder like Clojure's sequence abstraction, but single-pass.
 * A tiny, type-safe data definition mini-language of brief helper functions: `vec()`, `set()`, `map()`, and `tup()`, (like Clojure's vector `[]`, set `#{}`, and map `{}`).
-* Simplified Java 8 functional interfaces that wrap checked exceptions and provide memoization
-* Encourages expressions (which evaluate) over Statements (which return void).
-This leverages Java's type inference capabilities so that you generally don't have to specify types unless you want to.
-Don't worry though, the type-checker still "keeps you honest."
-* Mobile friendly: compiled with -profile compact1.
-Jar file is less than 200K.

 #Examples
 Create a vector (List) of integers and perform some operations on it.